GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/jdbc-postgres.md

 For more info on connecting using a private IP address, see [Requirements for Private IP](https://cloud.google.com/sql/docs/mysql/private-ip#requirements_for_private_ip).

 ### IAM Authentication
-*Note:* This feature is currently only supported for Postgres drivers.
+*Note:* This feature is currently only supported for MySQL j8 and Postgres drivers.
 Connections using
 [IAM database authentication](https://cloud.google.com/sql/docs/postgres/iam-logins)
 are supported when connecting to Postgres instances.